kumatheworld/HiLo/README.md

 ###### -w [num]
 begin with win = num
 ###### -b [cards]
-begin with designated cards; see the below examples
+begin with designated cards; see the below examples<by>

+(By default, we use a joker-free deck, display the best strategy as we can see above, assume **win** = 1 and begin with nothing.)
 ##### EXAMPLES
 ```
 $ ./sim -b D3 CQ -j